openreadersbibles/docs.openreadersbibles.org/docs/index.md

 Reader’s Bibles are generally published by for-profit companies.
 They need to cover the expense of producing the book.
 This has two consequences.
 First, the books are rather expensive (like a textbook).
 Second, reader’s Bibles are generally only available in languages that have a lot of customers.

+If you have the expertise to provide glosses for your language, Open Reader's Bibles takes care of the rest.
+You get high quality PDFs or webpage versions for Greek and Hebrew learners in your language—for free!

 ## A personal invitation and challenge
 Learning Greek and Hebrew is a lot of work!
 In the English-speaking world, we are blessed with many valuable resources.
 Many people around the world can only learn Greek or Hebrew if they learn a second academic language first—perhaps English, German, Spanish, or French.
 If that describes you: well done!
 Those of us who learned in our native language from the beginning are in awe of your hard work and dedication.